leite/fgodmod/README.md

 Install:

+	For fast updates and easy install get a git tool to clone that repository for your OS:

+		Linux:
+			cd  ~/.local/share/0ad/mods && git clone https://github.com/fraizy22/fgodmod fgod
+		and update
+			cd  ~/.local/share/0ad/mods/fgod && git pull

-	Click Green Button "Clone or download" on top page of https://github.com/fraizy22/fgodmod
+	Or click Green Button "Clone or download" on top page of https://github.com/fraizy22/fgodmod

 	and click download as zip.